Kurai27/2020_5BI_Team5_ChatDocumentation/docs/Software_Requirements_Specification.md

 #### 3.4 - Documentation and Training

 The Project: Chat Protocol application will be delivered to users as a download without documentation or training except for a readme file containing basic information on the app, its stakeholders and creators.
-System documentation will be provided to project stakeholders.
+System documentation will be provided to project stakeholders as well.

 #### 3.5	- External Interface